plicease/NewRelic-Agent-FFI/README.md

 # DESCRIPTION

+**NOTE**: This module is deprecated.
+It is based on the NewRelic Agent SDK, which was only ever released as beta software.
+Please use [NewFangle](https://metacpan.org/pod/NewFangle) instead.

 This module provides bindings for the [NewRelic](https://docs.newrelic.com/docs/agents/agent-sdk/getting-started/new-relic-agent-sdk) Agent SDK.

 It is a drop in replacement for [NewRelic::Agent](https://metacpan.org/pod/NewRelic::Agent) that is implemented using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instead of XS and C++.
 If you are writing